 Why has the Butterfly Garden attracted so many visitors?
 Do people come from all around just to see pretty butterflies?
 Well, yes.
 However visitors who came just for the butterflies get tricked into learning a mini course in Tropical Entomology and Costa Rican Natural History.

 Depending on your preference you can spend anywhere from an hour to a whole day at the garden, observing, photographing and learning about butterflies and other insects.
 Every guest receives a guided tour that is included in the cost of admission.
 Well-trained volunteers, often biology students, give the hour and a half tours.
 The tour includes a guided trip through four greenhouses which house the many species of butterflies as well as a short lesson in the nature center which showcases a wide range of insects and arachnids in live exhibits.
 The tour is often funny, always entertaining and very informative.

 Butterflies are most active while it is sunny and warm so these greenhouses ensure that you can see butterflies year round no matter what the weather.
 Another advantage of the Monteverde Butterfly Garden is the diversity of species.
-Jim and Marta have been hand raising these butterflies for fifteen years and know their preferences and habits.
+Bryna and David raise each of these butterflies and know their preferences and habits.
 These fragile creatures take extreme care to handle and grow.
 Every species feeds on a different plant and some of the caterpillars will eat each other if there is not enough food.
-Unlike most butterfly gardens, which buy their butterflies as chrysalides, all the butterflies you see here were bred and raised on the premises.
-Jim Wolfe estimates it costs nearly five dollars a butterfly to raise them by hand!